Memerip/Mako-Takeover/readme.md

 > [!NOTE]
-> ✨ Web panel version with more feature (maybe) coming sooner or later (whenver I feel like making it) ✨
+> ✨ Web panel version with more feature (maybe) coming sooner or later (whenever I feel like making it) ✨

 # 🦈 Mako Takeover 🦈